-The Organization records contributions and grants when they are received.
+The Organization recognizes contributions and grants when cash, other assets, or an unconditional promise to give is received.
+Conditional promises to give, that is, those with a measurable performance or other barrier and a right of return, are not recognized until the conditions on which they depend have been met.
 Contributions received are recorded as increases in net assets with donor restrictions or without donor restrictions depending on the existence and/or nature of any donor restrictions.
 When restrictions expire (that is, when a stipulated time restriction ends or purposes restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.